vandycknick/nvd.codes/content/posts/2020/2020-03-10-use-docker-secrets-in-asp-net-core.md

     file: ./my-little-secret.txt
 ```

-The secret file can contain whatever you want, I personally prefer to keep it 1 to 1, where each file contains the value of secret.
+The secret file can contain whatever you want, I prefer to keep it 1 to 1, where each file contains the value of a secret.
 This makes it easier to scope certain secrets to specific containers

-For example imagine our `my-little-secret.txt` file contained the following secret:
+For example, imagine our `my-little-secret.txt` file contained the following secret:

 ```txt
 please-do-not-tell